Ijevan: Geography and climate

 Surrounded by the Gugark Mountains, Ijevan is situated in the valley of Aghstev river at an average height of 755 meters above sea level.
 The surrounding mountains are covered with thick forests, turning into alpine meadows in some areas.

 Ijevan is bordered by the village of Getahovit from the north and the village of Gandzakar from the south.
 A small lake is found at the southern entrance of the town known as Spitak Jur.

 This location is classified as Cfa by the Köppen climate classification.
-The average temperature of the year is 10.6 °C, in January 0 °C, while in July 21.3 °C. The maximum temperature registered ever in Ijevan is +37 °C and the minimum is -23 °C. The annual precipitation is 562 mm.
+The average temperature of the year is 12.4 °C, in January it is 0.5 °C, while in July it is 23.9 °C. The maximum temperature registered ever in Ijevan is +39 °C and the minimum is -16.1 °C. The annual precipitation is 575.2 mm.

 Demographics

 Ijevan is the largest urban community of Tavush.
 The majority of the town's population are ethnic Armenians who belong to the Armenian Apostolic Church.
 The regulating body of the church is the Diocese of Tavush, headed by Archbishop Yeznik Petrosyan.

 The seat of the Diocese of Tavush is the Surp Nerses Cathedral in Ijevan opened in 1997, after the reconstruction of a former cultural centre built by the Soviets in the 1950s.
 The project was financed by the US-based Armenian benefactors Kevork and Berjuhi Nersesian from Boston.
 The other church of the town known as the Holy Saviour's was consecrated in 2012.
 Financed by the Ukraine-based Ghazaryan family who are natives of Ijevan, the church was built between 2009 and 2012 on the foundations of a 19th-century church ruined during the Soviet days.

 As of the 2011 census, the population of the town was 21,081, making it the most populated town in the province.
 As per the 2016 official estimate, the population of Ijevan is around 20,700.
+As of the 2022 census, the population of the town was 18,689.